-Victory in Japan Day - or VJ Day - was celebrated on 15 August 1945 and it marked the end of World War Two.
+Victory over Japan Day - or VJ Day - was celebrated on 15 August 1945 and it marked the end of World War Two.

 As the name would suggest, 15 August 1945 was the moment that the Allies - that is Britain, the US and other countries that were fighting together - marked victory over Japan.